The Stallions are to face the Super Eagles in the 2013 Afcon final after defeating the Black Stars on penalties

-Burkina Faso is in the final of the 2013 Africa Cup of Nations after beating Ghana 3-2 on penalties.
+Burkina Faso are in the final of the 2013 Africa Cup of Nations after beating Ghana3-2 on penalties.

+It was a heated game from the beginning to the end.
 A ball to Jonathan Pitroipa nearly fetched the Burkinabes a penalty after five minutes, as John Boye clumsily cluttered into the Rennes man, but referee Slim Jedidi would have none of it.
-A minute later, Ghana had another scare, this time involving right back John Paintsil, who seemed to tear a muscle when racing for the ball with Mady Panandetiguiri and was promptly replaced by Solomon Asante.
+A minute later, Ghana had another scare, this time involving right-back John Paintsil, who seemed to tear a muscle when racing for the ball with Mady Panandetiguiri and was promptly replaced by Solomon Asante.

-A tug from Rabiu Mohammed on Nakoulma earned the Ghanaian the game's first caution but the resultant free kick came to nothing.
+A tug from Rabiu Mohammed on Nakoulma earned the Ghanaian the game's first caution but the resultant free kick came to nought.

 Wakaso soon had another coming for the opposition, though, this time coming in the form of a shot from range that Daouda Diakite in goal for the Stallions only fully picked up on the second attempt.
 The scoreline, however, belied the swing of exchanges at that stage as Paul Put's side had actually enjoyed more of the possession, albeit mostly in the form of disjointed play.

-A sweet through ball into Asamoah Gyan could have earned Ghana a second, with half an hour gone, but Gyan could only manage a shot that an agile, brave Diakite palmed away after narrowing the angle for the Al-Ain star.
-Nakoulma, by now Burkina's most threatening player, ballooned the ball over the Ghana goal after latching on to a long ball played over the Stars' defense.
+A sweet through ball into Asamoah Gyan could have eanred Ghana a second, with half an hour gone, but Gyan could only manage a shot that an agile, brave Diakite palmed away after narrowing the angle for the Al-Ain star.
+Nakoulma, by now Burkina's most threatening player, ballooned the ball over the Ghana goal after latching on to a long ball played over the Stars' defence.

 Out of the blue, a ball from Atsu on the left found the Ghanaian captain Gyan, who gave the ball a nonchalant flick, but only against the inside of the right goalpost.

-Meanwhile, the terrible Mbombela pitch was, quite unexpectedly, doing its worst in marring the game's beauty.
-Bance, in the 102nd, had a fine opportunity to grab a second after getting the better of Ghana's rather central defensive pair of Isaac Vorsah and Boye, but he struck incredibly wide.
-Then, Nikoulma thought he had made up for his teammate's blunder, but had the fortuitous goal he scored scrapped for an apparent foul on Kwadwo Asamoah, ensuring neither side emerged on top heading into the final half.
+Meanwhile, the terrible Mbombela pitch was, quite expectedly, doing its worst in marring the game's beauty.
+Bance, in the 102nd, had a fine opportunity to grab a second, after getting the better of Ghana's rather central defensive pair of Isaac Vorsah and Boye, but he struck incredibly wide.
+A while later, Nikoulma thought he had made up for his team-mate's blunder, but had the fortuitous goal he scored scrapped for an apparent foul on Kwadwo Asamoah, ensuring neither side emerged on top heading into the final half.

 Pressure was mounting on the Ghanaians as evidenced by a precise shot from distance by Koulibally that was met by an equally superb save from Dauda.
 Yet another incursion from the men in green saw Pitroipa apparently tripped by Boye in the Ghana box - and in an incident somewhat reminiscent of what had occurred earlier in the game - the forward failed to get a decision and, even worse, got booked a second time, ruling him out of the rest of the game and by extension, what remained of the tournament.

-A shootout was due at that point, as the only remaining means of separating the two neighbors.
-Vorsah, Emmanuel Clottey and Badu missed for Ghana with only Christian Atsu and Harrison Afful scoring, while perfect conversions from Bakary Kone, Henri Traore and Bance proved sufficient for Burkina Faso to send the country through to its first ever AFCON final against Nigeria.
+A shootout was due at that point, as the only remaining means of separating the two neighbours.
+Vorsah, Emmanuel Clottey and Badu missed for Ghana with only Christian Atsu and Harrison Afful scoring, while perfect conversions from Bakary Kone, Henri Traore and Bance proved suffient for Burkina Faso to send the country through to its first ever Afcon final against Nigeria.

-Ghana, by virtue of the loss, books a date in the third-place playoff versus Mali, a repeat of what ensued at the last tournament.
+Ghana, by virtue of the loss, book a date in the third-place playoffs versus Mali, a repeat of what ensued at the last tournament.